Mainstreaming of Biodiversity Conservation into River Management

 - The Upper Kinta Biodiversity study was completed and the bio-engineering project was initiated and progressing well.
 A bio-engineering pilot demonstration site was successfully established in Section 45.9 FT185 of Simpang Pulai Highway with key support from Orang Asli from Kg Pawong village and JKR.

-For more information on the project, please contact email@example.com .
+For any inquiries on the project, please contact email@example.com .